News

 A Display Screen Equipment assessment checks how someone works at a screen to reduce discomfort and injury risk.
 Every UK employer must support workers who use screens for long periods under the Health and Safety (Display Screen Equipment) Regulations 1992.
 In person assessments give a human touch that online forms cannot match.
 They’re about observing real behaviour, finding subtle risks, and making practical changes that actually stick.
 Read more

-• How Often Should DSE Assessments Be Carried Out?
+How Often DSE Assessments Should Be Carried Out

 Is a DSE Assessment a Legal Requirement in the UK?